-Another versatile and Free dressing packs extra flavour into this light salmon dish.
+An oriental-style dressing packs extra flavour into this summery salmon dish

 - 4 skinless and boneless salmon fillets

 - 150g dried wholegrain basmati and wild rice